Obrázky stránek

 [1712.]

 Youngest fon of CHARLES Lord CLIFFORD.
 He was appointed Chancellor of the Exchequer to King William in March 1701; was much efteemed by that prince; and continued in that poft till Feb.
 12, 1707-8, when he was made one of the principal Secretaries of State, in which station he remained till Sept.
 20, 1710.
 On the acceffion of George I. Mr. BOYLE was created Lord Carleton, and foon after made Prefident of the Council.
-He died unmarried, March 1 1724-5.
-To the kindness of Mr. BOYLE, and the friendship of Lord HALIFAX, Mr. ADILISON was indebted for his first introduction to Lord Godolphin.
+He died unmarried, March 1724-5.
+To the kindness of Mr. BoYLE, and the friendship 14, of Lord HALIFAX, Mr. ADILISON was indebted for his firft introduction to Lord Godolphin.
 See Budgell's Memoirs of the Boyles, p.
 153.

 VOL. III.